Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Visit Volterra for Authentic Italy

 This Piazza hosts the Palazzo dei Priori, which is the oldest town hall in Tuscany, built in 1257 A.D., this fine building is where the citizens went to handle city business and disputes.
-Next, tour the Volterra Cathedral, which was enlarged in the 13th century after being damaged by an earthquake.
+Next, tour the Volterra Cathedral, which was enlarged in the 13th century after being damaged by an earthquake to see one of the most interesting places to visit in Italy!

 Stay on the Cliffside in Positano